4 Cyber security threats you need to watch out for

-It is the art of scamming people, so they give up confidential information or perform an action.
-Common social engineering techniques are email messages imitating a person’s boss or friend with messages containing a compelling story such as urgently asking for your financial assistance or donation.
+It is the art of scamming people so they give up confidential information or perform an action.
+Common social engineering techniques include email messages imitating a person’s boss or friend with messages containing a compelling story such as urgently asking for financial assistance or a donation.
 Others may use your trust and curiosity to open a malicious email or download from a link.

-Phishing is another form of social engineering where an email is sent to everyone that seems to come from a trusted and well-known organisation but is really from someone else.
+Phishing is another form of social engineering where an email is sent to everyone and appears to come from a trusted and well-known organisation, but is actually from someone else.

 A spinoff of phishing is spear phishing where the attack is personalised and targeted to a specific user or organisation.
 The scammer masks themselves as a trustworthy friend or an individual within the organisation, typically from someone in a position of authority.